hariveliki/hpc-mc1/README.md

 6. Write a data processor and a data sink.
 The data processor should regularly read and process the data from the data generators.
 E.g., a calculation or a machine learning application on the retrieved data; a data enrichment; or the extraction of information from the message.
 Then the processor sends the data to a data sink.
 In the data sink the data is stored, e.g. in a CSV file.
 Use appropriate Kafka components and meaningful names of functions, variables, etc. for the implementation.
 <br /> **ANSWER HARIS**: <br />
-**The data processor loops through the messages and manipulates the data structure (dictionary).
+**The data processor loops through the messages and manipulates the data structure.
 He calculates the n-th fibonacci number recursively and changes the value of the dictionary.
-I integrated a stop after n message because the runtime takes to long.**
+I integrated a stop after n message because the runtime took to long.**

 1. Draw an overview of your application components including interfaces and data flows, for example using a component diagram.
 Answer the following questions and interpret your experiments or results:
 ![Component Diagram](./part1/application-overview.drawio.png)
-      * What are the tasks of the components?**ANSWER HARIS**<br />
+      * What are the tasks of the components?
+      <br >**ANSWER HARIS**<br />
-      * **There are two jupyter notebooks, which are producing and consuming data. between them there are three brokers and one zookeeper which manages the incoming and outgoing requests.**
+      **There are two jupyter notebooks, which are producing and consuming data. between them there are three brokers and one zookeeper which manages the incoming and outgoing requests.**
-      * Which interfaces do the components have?**ANSWER HARIS**<br />
+      * Which interfaces do the components have?
+      <br />**ANSWER HARIS**<br />
-      * **The jupyter notebooks talk with the consumer and producer class from kafka with python code.
+      **The jupyter notebooks talk with the consumer and producer class from kafka with python code.
 For producing data you have to define the topic and the servers, and for consuming you provide the same information.**
-      * Why did you decide to use these components? **ANSWER HARIS**<br />
+      * Why did you decide to use these components?
-      * **Because it's very convenient to work with jupyter notebooks to get things work**
+      <br />**ANSWER HARIS**<br />
+      **Zookeeper: Is necessary in administrating the cluster.
+Kafka Broker: Is used to store the messages in topics and to send them to the consumers.
+Jupyter Notebooks: Are a convenient way of creating producers and consumering and debug per section if something doesnt work**
       * Are there any other design decisions you have made?
-Which requirements (e.g. libraries, hardware, ...) does a component have?**ANSWER HARIS**<br />
+Which requirements (e.g. libraries, hardware, ...) does a component have?<br />**ANSWER HARIS**<br />
+      **I inserted the data as json and consumed it with msg.value.get().
+I would not need a separate identifier in Kafka as the data structure provides it.**
-      * **You need some specific requirements for kafka like kafka-python**
+      **You need some specific requirements for kafka like kafka-python**

 #### Bonus 1
 Use other serializers/deserializers instead of JSON for the messages.